Monday, May 18, 2026

 of passion and spiritual growth…

-2,000 and 28 years after the sight
+more than 2,000 years after the same sight

-that evoked the Star of Bethlehem.
+evoked the Star of Bethlehem.

-At dusk on June 9, 2026,
+I believe that at dusk on June 9, 2026,

-a new savior will be born
+a premillennial Savior will be born in Teaneck,

 descended from aurochs and angels.